Susan Heuman is a former visiting scholar of the Harriman Institute and an alumna of the Russian Institute.

 Q: So could you tell me about that and how that both happened and what went down?
 I partly ask this out of my own appreciation of Brodsky.

 Heuman: Well, he was kind of a—he was living in a very—I never understood why he was saying what he was saying, you know?
-He’d be living in a place above the Paris Health Club, you know, the Paris hotel down there on Ninety—I think he was living there.
+He’d been living in a place above the Paris Health Club, you know, the Paris hotel down there on Ninety—I think he was living there.
 And when I saw him, he kept on saying, “Собаки, собаки, лают,” “Dogs are barking, dogs are barking.”
 And something was going on.
 People must have been keeping dogs somewhere where he was and he was very agitated.
 You know, I can’t tell you a lot about it.
 The thing that I can say about it is that sometimes the émigrés that came were not altogether nice about their friends.
 They were pretty blunt.
 And I was very close friends with a friend of his from Leningrad and we still remain friends, actually.
 But I think it was too soon to tell much, you know?
 My memory of it has little to do with him, except that he didn’t have a lot of patience.

 And I was sitting with him and a friend of mine called me up and told me that her husband, who recently arrested [unclear] in Poland, had just been killed.
 He was a Polish mountaineer and he had been killed cleaning the inside of a cement silo.
 He was a mountain climber and the thing avalanched and he died.
 It was a tragedy because they had been waiting for years to get together.
 It was a tragedy.
 And I started crying, and there was Joseph sitting there on my couch.
 And all of a sudden he looked at me and he said, “Хватит,” “That’s enough.”
 That was it.
 There was nothing warm about his words.